teetau/Microbit_hex/README.md

-# Projects
+# Micro:bit

-## The beginning
+## The collection

-In here I collect bits and pieces of my **Raspberry Pi** and **Micro:bit** projects.
-This is just branch testing as I'm quite new with this github.
-At the same time *Markdown* has to be learned.
+This is a collection of *Micro:bit* codes, both .hex and .py